-Purpose of the Level 1 exam
+Purpose of the Level 1 Judge Test

 Since Regular REL events represent the bulk of all sanctioned events, it is important to ensure that certain sanctioning requirements are met and that related procedures are followed.
 Candidates should know the rules well enough to help a new player get started with the game, be capable of explaining general game rules, and understand the interaction of basic concepts and game mechanics.
 This helps guarantee that candidates can provide players with a basic level of customer service that has come to be expected from certified judges, as judges foster a positive environment for the community.
 Candidates are interviewed by their certifying judge to ensure that the candidate understands the important role they serve in the community and can otherwise act as an envoy to the community.